 - 4. Manure Control Plan\BMP's.
-PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit to the Executive Director for review and written approval a manure control plan, approved by the County of San Diego, which includes at a minimum: - a.
-A manure storage area consisting of a concrete floor with impervious raised sides and covered with a waterproof top.
-Cleaning generated runoff from the storage area must be filtered to collect and remove manure particles prior to discharge. - b.
-Manure shall be removed from the riding arena and other open areas on a weekly basis and from the storage area at least twice per month. - c.
-The plan shall require that excess manure be dumped at an authorized solid waste collection facility, be collected by a commercial soils company for processing into a soils additive or be utilized as part of an authorized off-site composting or recycling program.
+PRIOR TO THE ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit to the Executive Director for review and written approval a manure control plan, approved by the County of San Diego, which includes at a minimum: - (a) Installation of a manure storage area consisting of a concrete floor with impervious raised sides and covered with a waterproof top.
+The manure storage area shall not be located within the 100 foot-wide open space easement of the subject property.
+Cleaning generated runoff from the storage area must be filtered to collect and remove manure particles prior to discharge. - (b) Manure shall be removed from the riding arena and other open areas on a weekly basis and either immediately taken offsite in accordance with the plan or stored in the approved manure storage area.
+Stockpiling of manure in open areas is prohibited.
+Manure shall be removed from the storage area and taken offsite in accordance with the plan at least twice per month. - (c) The plan shall require that manure shall be taken offsite and dumped at an authorized solid waste collection facility, be collected by a commercial soils company for processing into a soils additive or be utilized as part of an authorized off-site composting or recycling program.